FlorescuAndrei/29-Concurrency/README.md

 **Prevent Thread Interference:**
 A.	using Synchronization
-B.	using Classes that implement java.util.concurrent.locks.lock interface
+B.	using Classes that implement java.util.concurrent.locks.lock interface (covered down the page in _5_producer_consumer_reentrant_lock package)

 **A. Synchronization** – schedules when the heap is access.
 When a method is synchronized only one thread can execute it at a time.
 The other threads will suspend until the thread running the method exit it.